Adaptive $Q$-Aid for Conditional Supervised Learning in Offline Reinforcement Learning: Implementation and Hyperparameters

 where each component of the loss function is as follows: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item The batch sampled over the entire dataset $\mathcal{D}$ (e.g., \texttt{hopper-medium}): \item $i$-th sub-trajectory in the batch for $i=1,\ldots,B$: \item Dataset-level $Q$-normalizer: i.e., the dataset-level $Q$-normalizer $\bar{Q}_{\text{IQL}}$ is the mean of the $Q$-value for all samples in the dataset. \end{itemize}

-\textbf{Hyperparameters.} ~~ After value training, we train our policy with three different base architectures: DT \cite{chen2021decision}, DC \cite{kim2023decision}, and MLP.
-For the Antmaze domain, we used $10^6$ gradient steps, and for the other domains, we used $5 \times 10^5$ gradient steps for training the policy.
-For all domains and base architectures, VCS uses a dropout rate of 0.1, ReLU as the nonlinearity function, a weight decay of 1e-4, and a LambdaLR scheduler \cite{paszke2019pytorch} with a linear warmup of $10^4$ gradient steps.
-In addition, we use a context length $K$ of 20 for DT-based VCS, 8 for DC-based VCS, and 1 for MLP-based VCS.
+\textbf{Implementations.} ~~ After training the $Q$-function, we train our policy with three different base architectures: DT \cite{chen2021decision}, DC \cite{kim2023decision}, and MLP.
+For DT-based QCS, we utilize the official DT codebase (\url{https://github.com/kzl/decision-transformer}) for our implementation.
+Similarly, for DC-based QCS, we use the official DC codebase (\url{https://github.com/beanie00/Decision-ConvFormer}) for our implementation.

+\textbf{Hyperparameters.} ~~ For the AntMaze domain, we used $10^6$ gradient steps, and for the other domains, we used $5 \times 10^5$ gradient steps for training the policy.
+For all domains and base architectures, QCS uses a dropout rate of 0.1, ReLU as the nonlinearity function, a weight decay of 1e-4, and a LambdaLR scheduler \cite{paszke2019pytorch} with a linear warmup of $10^4$ gradient steps.
+In addition, we use a context length $K$ of 20 for DT-based QCS, 8 for DC-based QCS, and 1 for MLP-based QCS.
 We found that the impact of action information and positional embedding on performance was negligible, so we excluded them from training.
-In VCS-R, we set our target RTG to the highest trajectory return in the dataset.
-For the MuJoCo, Adroit, and Kitchen domains, we evaluate the target RTG at double this value.
-In the Antmaze domain, we test it at 100 times the value.
+In QCS-R, we set our target RTG to the highest trajectory return in the dataset.
+For the MuJoCo and Adroit domains, we evaluate the target RTG at double this value.
+In the AntMaze domain, we test it at 100 times the value.
 This method aims to leverage the RTG generalization effect observed by \citet{kim2023decision}.
 We then report the best score achieved across the two target RTGs.
-From Table \ref{table:per-domain-dt-dc} to \ref{table:per-domain-mlp}, we provide detailed hyperparameter settings used for actor training.
+From Table \ref{table:per-domain-dt-dc} to \ref{table:per-domain-mlp}, we provide detailed hyperparameter settings for actor training.

-\textbf{VCS Weight Relative to Trajectory Return.} ~~ Our analysis suggests setting the VCS weight \( w (R(\tau))\) as a continuous, monotone-decreasing function of the trajectory return \( R(\tau) \).
+\textbf{QCS Weight Relative to Trajectory Return.} ~~ Our analysis suggests setting the QCS weight \( w (R(\tau))\) as a continuous, monotone-decreasing function of the trajectory return \( R(\tau) \).
 We explored various functional forms, including linear, quadratic, and exponential decay, but found that a simple linear decay $w(R(\tau))=\lambda \left( R^* - R(\tau)\right)$ suffices.
+In addition, we found that for some datasets, clipping $w(R(\tau))$ to a minimum of 10 is beneficial, particularly for \texttt{walker2d-medium-expert} and QCS-R AntMaze, except \texttt{umaze-diverse}.
 The choice of $\lambda$ for each dataset is presented in Table \ref{table:mujoco-lambda} to \ref{table:adroit-kitchen-lambda}.
-In addition, we found that for some datasets, clipping $w(R(\tau))$ to a minimum of 10 is beneficial, particularly for \texttt{walker2d-medium-expert} and VCS-R Antmaze.